garrandall/popular-music-data/tracks/dancing-in-the-shadows-after-the-fire.md

 Dancing in the shadows
 Dancing in the shadows

-Ooh I’m looking for a straight line
+Oh I’m looking for a straight line
 Can’t sleep at night
 There are words I never make rhyme
 It’s like black, it’s like white